pasqal-io/qadence/docs/digital_analog_qc/semi-local-addressing.md

 If only detuning or amplitude pattern is needed - the corresponding weights for all qubits can be set to 0.

-The created addressing pattern can now be passed to a `QuantumModel` to perform the actual simulation.
-With the `pyqtorch` backend the pattern object is passed to the `add_interaction` function governing the specifics of interaction between qubits.
+The created addressing pattern can now be passed as a characteristic of the `RydbergDevice`, defining the device specifications of a given `Register`.

 ```python exec="on" source="material-block" session="emu"
 from qadence import (